|📅 Monthly Subscription

-These are great instant rewards and savings from many common retailers.
+These are great instant rewards and savings from many familiar retailers.

-It’s a great window into the world of major money lessons and a good way to teach money management in terms of using coupons and saving money.
+It’s a great window into major money lessons and an excellent way to teach money management in terms of using coupons and saving money.

-What a great personal finance feature to your children access to!
+What an outstanding personal finance feature your children have access to!

 7. Referral Bonuses

 When your teen signs up for a Cash App account, they can use your referral code to earn a welcome bonus.